Opendoor Technologies Inc. (OPEN) and the Battle of Fundamentals vs. Technicals

-Opendoor Technologies Inc. (NASDAQ:OPEN) went up by 7.85% from its latest closing price compared to the recent 1-year high of $39.24.
-The company’s stock price has collected 1.99% of gains in the last five trading sessions.
-The Wall Street Journal reported on 02/05/21 that Opendoor Needs to Show Its Work
+Opendoor Technologies Inc. (NASDAQ:OPEN) went down by -9.82% from its latest closing price compared to the recent 1-year high of $39.24.
+The company’s stock price has collected -21.52% of loss in the last five trading sessions.
+Press Release reported on 03/04/21 that Opendoor Announces Fourth Quarter and Full Year 2020 Results

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.